Ian Fray

 Ian Charles Michael Fray (born August 31, 2002) is a professional footballer who plays as a defender for Major League Soccer club Inter Miami.
 Born in the United States, he represents the Jamaica national team.

-Career
+Club career

 Fort Lauderdale CF

 Fray made his league debut for the club on July 18, 2020, coming on as a 63rd-minute substitute for Modesto Méndez in a 2–0 defeat to the Greenville Triumph.

 Inter Miami

 Before first match

 On January 26, 2021, Fray signed as a homegrown player with Inter Miami.
 Fray suffered a torn ACL one month into his professional career.
 During the 2022 pre-season, Fray suffered another ACL tear, bringing his second season with the senior team to a premature end.